Last updated: Sep. 22, 2023

-As we wind down another challenging year of dealing with pandemic fall out and now, historic inflation, the last thing you want to think about is taxes.
+As we wind down another challenging year of dealing with historic inflation, the last thing you want to think about is taxes.

 However, with profit margins tighter than ever, this is exactly the right time to take steps to minimize your tax burden.